- FPGAs iCE40 series for a small form factor.

 IP cores: RMS, SAG, SWELL, power factor, apparent power, reactive power, real power, period and phase angle detector, FFT, filter, interrupt controller, memory controller, ADC_RX, ZCR detector, register file

-The FPGA technology allows for a new level of quality in the data provided on currents, voltages, frequency, parasitic harmonics, etc.
+The technology offers a new level of quality in the data provided on currents, voltages, frequency, parasitic harmonics, and more.

 Mass flow metering